The Best Double Stroller 2019

 Contours (owned by Kolcraft) is the exception to the rule that you need a successful infant car seat to succeed in the stroller market—despite the lack of any travel systems, Contours has survived, thanks to an emphasis on underserved market segments (namely double strollers).
 Contours is a mid-price line with upgraded features and fabrics while their sister stroller line, Kolcraft makes entry-level models under their own name.

 But here’s where the rubber hits the road: the Elite has seven different configurations with seats that can reverse or mix one (or two) infant car seats and a seat.
-The Options ships with a universal car seat adapter and features a standing fold, reclining seats, adjustable footrests and decent size canopies.
+The Options works with a universal car seat adapter ($30 separate purchase) and features a standing fold, reclining seats, adjustable footrests and decent size canopies.
 Here are a few of the configurations the stroller is capable of:

 See the Contours Options Elite in action here–especially note the standing fold: